laravel/pennant/notes.md

 However, once checked this feature will be persisted to storage.
 I think this makes sense, but is also something we should consider.

 ### TODO

-- decorator needs to use comparator,
-- Database driver needs to use the scope comparator.

 ```php
 <?php